 The brain requires a constant flow of oxygen to function normally.
 A hypoxic-anoxic injury, also known as HAI, occurs when that flow is disrupted, essentially starving the brain and preventing it from performing vital biochemical processes.
 Hypoxic refers to a partial lack of oxygen; anoxic means a total lack.
 In general, the more complete the deprivation, the more severe the harm to the brain and the greater the consequences.

-As a result, HAI can have a catastrophic impact on the lives not only of those injured but their families, friends and caregivers as well.
+As a result, HAI can have a catastrophic impact on the lives not only of those injured, but also for their families, friends, and caregivers as well.
 Treatment can be costly and complicated, especially because HAI patients frequently need substantial medical and rehabilitative help and may suffer from significant long-term disabilities.
 A shortage of easy-to-understand, accessible information about HAI can make the situation even more stressful for affected individuals and their families.
-This Fact Sheet will help answer your questions about this condition.
+This fact sheet will help answer your questions about this condition.

 Why is oxygen important to us?
 Our bodies require oxygen in order to metabolize glucose.
 This process provides energy for the cells.
 The brain consumes about a fifth of the body’s total oxygen supply, and needs energy to transmit electrochemical impulses between cells and to maintain the ability of neurons to receive and respond to these signals.

-There are many neurotransmitters, and they perform a wide variety of important functions, although the specific ways neurotransmitters work is not fully understood.
-Some, such as serotonin, dopamine and norepinephrine, play an important role in regulating moods.
+There are many neurotransmitters, and they perform a wide variety of important functions, although the specific ways neurotransmitters work are not fully understood.
+Some neurotransmitters, such as serotonin, dopamine, and norepinephrine, play an important role in regulating moods.
 Endorphins are critical for controlling pain and enhancing pleasure, while acetylcholine is important for memory functions.

 A variety of disease processes and injuries can cause HAI.
 The most common is called hypoxicischemic injury, also known as HII or stagnant anoxia.
 This occurs when some internal event prevents enough oxygen-rich blood from reaching the brain.
 While strokes and cardiac arrhythmia can both result in HII, the most frequent cause is cardiac arrest.